-A mixture of short and long answer questions on optional topic.
+A mixture of short and long answer questions on an optional topic.

-GCSE Combined Science 7-7 or GCSE Physics 7.
-GCSE Mathematics 7.
+GCSE Combined Science Grades 7-7 or GCSE Physics Grade 7 and GCSE Mathematics Grade 7.
+It is strongly recommended that students take A Level Mathematics alongside A Level Physics.